J-R-1/J-R-1/Python-SQL-Tableau Integration/README.md

 ## <b>SQL</b>
 -------------
 Though there are multiple ways to connect <b>Python</b> to <b>SQL</b>.
-In this project we will use Python's <b>'pymysql'</b> package to connect our Jupyter notebooks to MySQL workbench to transfer our Model's predicted outputs on a new dataset.
+In this project we will use Python's <b>'pymysql'</b> package to connect our Jupyter notebook to MySQL workbench to transfer our Model's predicted outputs on a new dataset.
 By storing our data in a more secure place, makes it easier to manipulate and extract useful information from the data at a later stage.

 The screenshot below shows the database named 'predicted_outputs' and a table (with a same name as that of database) with column names and datatypes similar to that of our Model's predicted outputs dataset.